msoukharev/pydatamocker/README.md

 ## About

-Pydatamocker can generate relational data with values of various data types and distributions using random generation and sampling.
+Pydatamocker can generate relational data with values of various data types and distributions using random generation and sampling

 ### Datasets